 The updated guidance emphasises “the importance of ensuring that the powers are used appropriately to provide a proportionate response to the specific behaviour that is causing harm or nuisance without impacting adversely on behaviour that is neither unlawful nor anti-social”.
 The guidance makes it clear that local authorities should not use Public Spaces Protection Orders (PSPOs) to target rough sleepers.

 Advocates of PSPOs, and other enforcement measures, regard them as a useful tool to address localised problems with anti-social behaviour and ensure the safe-guarding of the wider community and public spaces.
 It is argued that it is the anti-social behaviours that can be associated with rough sleeping (aggressive begging, street drinking, leaving personal belongings in doorways etc.) that are targeted with PSPOs and not the rough sleepers themselves.
-The Government has asserted that the right safeguards are in place to ensure that PSPOs are used appropriately.
+The Government does not collect data on the use of PSPOs, but has asserted that the right safeguards are in place to ensure that they are used appropriately.

 However, a survey of local authorities in England and Wales by the national homelessness charity Crisis in 2016 found that 36% (29 out of 81) of respondents had specifically targeted rough sleeping with enforcement measures.
-This was reported to be a response to increasing levels of rough sleeping alongside reported rises in anti-social behaviour such as begging and street drinking.
+In March 2019, the Guardian reported that at least 60 local authorities had PSPOs in place that prohibited people form putting up tents, begging, loitering and other behaviour associated with rough sleeping, up from 54 authorities the previous year.

 In some cases the use of PSPOs by local authorities to prohibit begging and other street activities has caused controversy, forcing authorities to deny they have sought to target rough sleepers.